denisri/fdc_catamaps/README.md

 # fdc_catamaps
-Process SVG Inkscape maps to produce 2D/3D catacombs maps (Fond-du-crew maps)
+Process SVG Inkscape maps to produce 2D/3D catacombs maps (Fond-du-crew maps).

-Catacombs maps using SVG source map with codes inside it.
+Contains a set of python modules / program to produce catacombs maps using SVG source map with codes inside it.

+A web site sources is also provided in `catamap_web/`

 The program allows to produce: